Highway 1 (Israel–Palestine): History

-In 1948 the Latrun section of the highway was taken over by Jordan and traffic was diverted to a new route called "Derekh Ha'Gvura" (Road of Bravery), which is now part of Highways 44 and 38.
-In 1965 the old highway was widened to four lanes between Sha'ar HaGai and Jerusalem, and after the Six-Day War the Latrun section was reopened and an interchange was built at Mevaseret Zion (Harel Interchange).
-During the 1970s a bypass was built around the village of Abu Ghosh, including the construction of Hemed Interchange.
+In 1948, the Latrun section of the highway was taken over by Jordan, and traffic was diverted to a new route called "Derekh Ha'Gvura" (Road of Bravery), which is now part of Highways 44 and 38.
+In 1965, the old highway was widened to four lanes between Sha'ar HaGai and Jerusalem.
+After the Six-Day War, the Latrun section was reopened, and an interchange was built at Mevaseret Zion(Harel Interchange).
+During the 1970s, a bypass was built around the village of Abu Ghosh, including the construction of Hemed Interchange.